prateeeksagar/wishlist-assessment/README.md

 ---

-This format provides clear steps for setting up the project, making it easier for anyone to follow.
-If you have any additional information or adjustments, feel free to add them!
+This format provides clear steps for setting up the project.